Refund of Credit Balances

 It is very important to note that parents are not always sent the refund from a Parent PLUS loan because the Parent PLUS refund MUST be the payment that causes the credit balance on the student account.

 If you are an Authorized Payer in TUpay, you may elect to receive your Parent Plus refund via direct deposit.
-To sign-up for direct deposit for Parent PLUS refunds, select ‘Student Choice Refunds’ from the TUpay menu and follow the instructions.
+To sign-up for direct deposit for Parent PLUS refunds, select ‘Manage My Refunds’ from the TUpay menu and follow the instructions.
 If you do not sign-up for direct deposit, your Parent PLUS refunds will be issued via paper check to the address you provided on the FAFSA.

 If you are not an Authorized Payer on your student’s account, the default refund method is paper check and there is no action you need to take.
 However, if you wish to become an Authorized Payer and sign-up for direct deposit, your student must create your access.